exonum/exonum-doc/src/get-started/create-service.md

 * Global configuration or genesis configuration (includes all members to achieve a consensus)

+### Create keys

 This code makes a pair of keys.
 They determine the uniqueness of the node.
-Every node has own unique pair of keys.
+We use `exonum::crypto::gen_keypair()` function take random pair of keys:

 ```rust
 let (public_key, secret_key) = exonum::crypto::gen_keypair();
 ```

+### Configure node

-Genesis configuration contains a list of public keys of validators: nodes which can vote for block acceptance.
-Fill it with your public key value:
+Genesis configuration contains a list of public keys of [validators](../glossary.md#validator): nodes which can vote for block acceptance.
+Our demo blockchain network has only one validator.
+Fill this list with your public key value:

 ```rust
 let genesis = GenesisConfig::new(vec![public_key].into_iter());